 If symptoms, such as seizure or severe acute headache, develop during pregnancy, an MRI without contrast is recommended.
 If a hemorrhage occurs, the risks and benefits of having surgery should be examined on an individual basis.

 Will taking a blood thinner increase my risk of hemorrhage?

 In general, blood thinners have not been recommended for people with cavernous angioma due to the potential risk of bleeding.
 A 2019 study published in The Lancet concluded that if you need to take an anti-thrombotic for another medical condition and your CCM disease has been stable for a year or more, particularly if you have the sporadic form of the illness, you should feel reassured that you can do so safely.
 In this case, Dr. Kelly Flemming, co-author and a member of the Angioma Alliance Scientific Advisory Board, urges consultation with a doctor well-versed in CCM who can verify that your illness is stable, and she also urges keeping the course of blood thinners short, if possible.
 An in-depth discussion of this topic can be found in a Blood Thinners and CCM webinar we hosted in early 2020.

-It is safe to take Tylenol (acetaminophen) as that does not influence bleeding tendency.
+It is safe to take acetaminophen (paracetomol).
+This medicine does not influence bleeding tendency.